labsyspharm/harvardtissueatlas/README.md

 - **dataset** - Page slug for associated Atlas Dataset entry
 - **grant** - Grant information, displayed in the right-hand column on the Atlases landing page
 - **grant-image** - Displays an image shown in the right-hand column on the Atlases landing page
-- **description** - Description for the Atlas - is initially shown in collapsed state on the Atlases landing page, with a toggle to expand.
+- **project-image** - Used for the thumbnail shown on the Atlases landing page
-- **project-image** - (not currently in use)
 - **link** - (not currently in use)
 - **short-name** - (not currently in use)